 Sometimes it’s always nice to hear this reminder: you do NOT have to talk to the police.
 Ever.
 Aside from giving them your ID or telling them your name, you do not have to answer any of their questions.
 Whether you have something to hide or you are just uncomfortable speaking to law enforcement, remember that the 5th Amendment grants you the right to remain silent.
+While the police may not remind you of the right, the criminal defense attorneys at Meyer Van Severen, S.C. will.

 Police and the 5th Amendment